LukasChAlv/GAME-PRICE-SEARCHER/README.md

 - See prices and links to each store
 - Option to save all offers in a CSV file
 - Automatically shows the game name on output and in the CSV

-## Upcoming Features

-- 🔔 Email alerts when a game drops below a desired price